 I am not a morning person.
-I get most of my work done at night and feel increasingly energized as the afternoon goes by.
+I get most of my work done at night and feel increasingly energized as the day moves along.
 Like many people, I still get up early because I have responsibilities scheduled during those hours.
 Not being a morning person may not be an issue for you if you aren’t a student and don’t work a traditional job.
-But for most of us getting up in the morning is a daily part of our lives.
+But for most of us getting up in the morning is a routine part of our lives.
 There are good reasons for getting up early other than social obligation.
 Many of the world’s most successful people swear by waking up early (link).
-Exercising during the way, limiting caffeine intake to the morning, and eliminating blue light exposure before bed are all sensible strategies to sleep better and feel more energized in the morning.
+Exercising during the day, limiting caffeine intake to the morning, and eliminating blue light exposure before bed are all sensible strategies to sleep better and feel more energized in the morning.
 But there’s another strategy I want to address that tackles the root issue of having low energy early in the day.

 The sun has not caught me in bed in fifty years.

-The fastest way to become a morning person is to practice visualization.
-You already do it every day, even if you hate mornings.
-Your conscious and subconscious minds are reminding you via thoughts and emotions of all the challenging experiences that await.
-A better use of the imagination entails visualizing the morning as a breeding ground of opportunity.
-Opportunity to create the life you desire rather than to mindlessly go through the motions, like a pig on a leash.
-Instead visualize yourself waking up with great energy and overcoming every challenge that presents itself.
-You may discover in the process that being a morning person has less to do with who you are and more to do with how you think.
+The fastest way to become a morning person is to practice controlled visualization.
+Rather than subconsciously linger over all the challenges that await, a better use of the imagination entails visualizing the morning as a breeding ground of opportunity.
+Opportunity to create the life we desire rather than to mindlessly go through motions, like a pig on a leash.
+In the process, we may discover that being a morning person has less to do with who we are and more to do with how we think.

 For more on visualization, see my article entitled the key to successful visualization.